lazymeadow/gorilla-groove/README.md

 Create a database called "groovatron"

 Edit `/config/application.properties` and set `spring.datasource.username` and `spring.datasource.password` to be a MySQL user with access to the new `groovatron` database
-Then edit `spring.flyway.user` and `spring.flyway.password` to have the same MySQL user credentials
+Then edit `spring.datasource.url` to be accurate for your database's IP and port Finally edit `spring.flyway.user` and `spring.flyway.password` to have the same MySQL user credentials from before

 ### FFmpeg

 FFmpeg is used to convert files to OGG format.
-It will need to be installed from https://www.ffmpeg.org/download.html Once installed, edit `/config.application.properties` and setup `spring.data.ffmpeg.binary.location` to be the location to the FFmpeg binaries.
+It will need to be installed from https://www.ffmpeg.org/download.html Once installed, edit `/config/application.properties` and setup `spring.data.ffmpeg.binary.location` to be the location to the FFmpeg binaries.
 Setup `spring.data.ffmpeg.output.location` to be some value for music to be exported to when converted

 ## Running